 The conference will also be an occasion to celebrate Professor Peter Bickel’s 80th birthday.
 Peter has spent his long and distinguished career at the Department of Statistics at UC Berkeley, throughout which he remained committed to developing theory and methods that shed light on relevant applications, a goal more relevant than ever in the age of big data.

-Ben Brown (Lawrence Berkeley National Laboratory), Florentina Bunea (Cornell University), David Donoho (Stanford University), Noureddine El Karoui (UC Berkeley & Criteo), Iain Johnstone (Stanford), Jing Lei (Carnegie Mellon University), Jingyi Jessica Li (UCLA), Boaz Nadler (Weizmann Institute), Jens Nielsen (City University London), Dominik Rothenhaeusler (UC Berkeley), Purnamrita Sarkar (University of Texas at Austin), David Siegmund (Stanford), Jas Sekhon (UC Berkeley), Alexandre Tsybakov (ENSAE-CREST), Rachel Wang (University of Sydney), Yazhen Wang (University of Wisconsin, Madison), Jon A. Wellner (University of Washington), Chien-Fu Jeff Wu (Georgia Tech), Nancy Zhang (University of Pennsylvania), Harrison Zhou (Yale University)
+Ben Brown (Lawrence Berkeley National Laboratory), Florentina Bunea (Cornell University), David Donoho (Stanford University), Iain Johnstone (Stanford), Jing Lei (Carnegie Mellon University), Lihua Lei (Stanford) Jingyi Jessica Li (UCLA), Boaz Nadler (Weizmann Institute), Dominik Rothenhaeusler (Stanford), Purnamrita Sarkar (University of Texas at Austin), Jas Sekhon (Yale), Alexandre Tsybakov (ENSAE-CREST), Rachel Wang (University of Sydney), Yazhen Wang (University of Wisconsin, Madison), Richard Samworth (University of Cambridge), Chien-Fu Jeff Wu (Georgia Tech), Nancy Zhang (University of Pennsylvania), Harrison Zhou (Yale University)

 Peter Bickel (UC Berkeley), Peter Bühlmann (ETH Zurich), Jianqing Fan (Princeton University), Jon McAuliffe (Voleon and UC Berkeley), Deb Nolan (UC Berkeley), Tao Shi (Citadel), Bin Yu (UC Berkeley).